APO-SRE/fso-lab-devops/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

 ## Installation Instructions - macOS

-The following open source software needs to be installed on the host macOS machine:
+For macOS environments, the following open source software needs to be installed on the host macOS machine:

 -	Homebrew 3.3.11
 -	Git 2.34.1